Borisizdabezt/exitlag-hwid-spoofer/README.md

 now working at EAC, FaceIT,... (boot into test mode, run spoofer, login ur new account, use for 2-3 mins then restart to normal windows and enjoy)

+if you have any problem, contact me via Discord: Borisizdabezt#1572

 Use at your own risk!
 Im not responsible to your action (or ban?) (just reboot after spoof, u will be free to use exitlag without triggering AC)